LeoRami99/LeoRami99/README.md

 ### Glad to see you here!
-Hi, I'm Leonardo, I'm a jr developer, I've developed hybrid applications using ionic-vue, I've also developed websites, I'm currently in my last semester of Engineering and I'm venturing into decentralized application development with blockchain and ethereum (web 3.0)
+Hi, I'm Leonardo, I'm a developer, I've developed hybrid applications using ionic-vue, I've also developed websites, I'm currently job in Cymetria Group S.A.S and I'm venturing into decentralized application development with blockchain and ethereum (web 3.0)

 <br/>